jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - We co-evolve with technology, the same way bees and flowers do

+## Chapter 1

+Learning evolution--actually Techvolution--will be a process.
+Not only because of the things to learn, but for the knowledge you must unlearn -like the identities the Left and Right give themselves.

+One way for me to tip your interest towards an education in Techvolution is asking, do you think you're going to make it?

+Of course I don't mean you and your family are in danger.
+Unless you live in Ukraine, Russia, Palestine, Israel, Sudan, Taiwain, Korea, Kasmir, Sri Lanka, or any of the other flash points at different levels of illumination.
+Those troubles won't spread.
+Once you choose one of the warring Left/Right ideologies, you'll have someone to blame, and ranting, protesting, and rioting against another group of people will keep you safe.

+Perhaps I'm being too coy, but blaming someone else is the theme of many Left vs Right TV shows, news feeds, and debtes.
+And for good reason, blaming someone else for your problems is a good way to hook an audience; fighting fascists and saving America from socialists is an exciting story.

+And, American politics could very well get much more dangerous.
+More civil unrest, more government gridlock, more assassination attempts.
+Hopefully not, but would anyone be surprised at this point if it did?

+These fights getting worse around the world aren't random.
+They are caused because our way of life that was born in the Industrial Age and spread around the world during globalization, is well past it's life expectancy.
+The benefits of industrialization are obvious.
+Going from hand tools, to power tools, artisan-made items to mass-produce products, speeds up the time needed to construct buildings, farm land, print books.

+But today, the automobile that once sped up transportation, is often sitting in bumper to bumper traffic.
+The tasty fast food that was once an enticing treat, is now daily food causing mass health problems.
+The suburban house that once held many friends and tupperware parties is increasingly so big and expensive the youth struggle finding a home.

+As the once innovation Industrial Age products are aging, the people who use those products are feeling the pains of old-age too.
+We're behind the evolutionary times; Entropy is catching up to us like it does for any other creature.
+The simmering conflicts around our planet appear to be over ideology and history, but in reality lifeforms don't have reason to fight if everyone has enough resources to be secured with good shelter, stable food, quality education, hopeful futures.
+When the salmon are running up Canadian rivers, fierce grizzly bears come together in their dozens and cause each other no harm.
+Bountiful resources brings peace.

+The Industrial Age created a bounty for humanity.
+The food supply, political stability, individual freedom all grew by leaps and bounds for seveal generations.
+There's a reason why human popoulation exploded 1150% from 1900 to 2000, and why historians call the period after World War II "the long peace".

+Digital technology was supposed to make the long peace last forever.
+In 1969 several American universities invented the ARPAnet.
+This tiny network was the first internet, where the backbone technology called TCP/IP was invented.
+The same year an inventor name Douglas Engelbart put on his "Mother of All Demos" where he showed a world used to typewriters and telegraphs the first personal computer.
+Among the attendees that fateful demonstration was the people who soon make the Apple Macintosh computer.

+You might be thinking, why does this guy keep saying we need to live in the Internet Age.
+We are, aren't we?
+I'm holding an iPhone in my hand, and doesn't the "i" stand for internet.

+Being in an Age doesn't mean being from the Age.
+Holding a iron hammer doesn't mean your from the Iron Age.
+For one, you likely have no idea how to forge anything out of iron.
+Most importantly though, you don't need the hammer to make a living.
+You could use a power tool, as most people would today, instead of hammering nails all day.

+Likewise, most everyone can not use modern technology.
+Can you program an app?
+Understand how internet packets work?
+Build your own computer?
+And moreover, the modern technology you do use, is likely only a consumer a product.
+A toy to spend time with and not depend on.
+The default choice for most of our institutions is still a telephone number, not a WhatsApp chat.
+Politicians debate on broadcast television, with its limited time slots and commercial breaks, instead of talking on YouTube for as long as they need to (Abe Lincoln debated for three hours in his 1859 debates.
+No breaks.).
+Industrial Age tools are still the defaut tools most of the time because we are still in that age.

+Yet, the Industrial Age bounty is mostly gone.
+Here is a list of our problems today.
+Take your time flipping through them.

+*Note, assume there is a list of growing real-world problems, like inflation, debt ratios, health trends.*

+Right now, you are standing at the base of the ladder of evolution, and are in the Industrial Age.
+We're dying.
+At the top is the Internet Age.
+It's ready for you to go there and populate it with Mixed-Ideological Politics and Bumble-bee economics.

+But the first steps on the ladder willingness that you must evolve.
+There's no other way but conflict and extinction.

+After you admit that, you can move on up.
+The first step is learning giving you the respect to explain what this new philosophy knows where to send you.

 ## Chapter 1 - Techvolution in Your Life

 Mix white and black paint, and you'll have a shade of gray.
 Maybe it'll be lighter or darker gray, but it will always be gray and never white or black.
 You can't unmix what you've mixed because time only moves forward.
 As Entropy breaks down, blows up, decomposes the Universe, the arrow of time says things can never go back to the way they were.